Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Conclusion

 In this work, we emphasize the central importance of optimal loss estimation to make the training loss value meaningful for diagnosing and improving diffusion model training.
 To the best of our knowledge, we are the first to notice and work on this issue.
 We develop analytical expressions and practical estimators for diffusion optimal loss, particularly a scalable estimator applicable to large datasets and has proper variance and bias control.
 With this tool, we revisit the training behavior of mainstream diffusion models, and propose an optimal-loss-based approach for a principled design of training schedules, which indeed improves performance in practice.
 Furthermore, we investigate the scaling behavior w.r.t model size, in which accounting for the optimal loss value as an offset makes the scaling curves better fulfill the power law.

-Although the optimal loss estimation is not directly meant for analyzing inference-time performance, it introduces a serious metric for data-fitting quality, which paves the way for future generalization studies.
-We believe our new approaches and insights could motivate future research on analyzing and improving diffusion models, and advance the progress of generative model research.
+Although the optimal loss estimation is not directly meant for analyzing inference performance, it introduces a serious metric for data-fitting quality, which paves the way for future generalization studies.
+We believe our new approaches and insights could motivate future research on analyzing and improving diffusion models, and advance the progress of generative-model research.